An Unnatural History of Britain: In Search of Our Obscure and Non-native Species

 Jake Donoghue

-An uncompromising account of the exorbitant greed and systemic corruption that typifies the cultish world of cryptocurrency, Crypto Confidential tells the salacious story of the industry everyone is talking about right now.
-In doing so, it sheds light on some of the most scandalous financial crimes of the twenty-first century.
-From billion-dollar fraud cases to international money laundering cartels, political bribery and even faked deaths, it lifts the lid on the intricate and immense web of malpractice that crypto founders spin to trap ordinary investors.
+An uncompromising account of the exorbitant greed and systemic corruption that typifies the cultish world of cryptocurrency, this is the salacious story of the industry everyone is talking about right now.
+It sheds light on some of the most scandalous financial crimes of the 21st century – from billion-dollar fraud cases to international money laundering cartels, political bribery and even faked deaths, it lifts the lid on the intricate and immense web of malpractice that crypto founders spin to trap ordinary investors.

 Written by a prominent and well-connected insider, Crypto Confidential provides a first-hand account of how the industry truly operates, and how every aspect is engineered for one purpose: to make vast amounts of fast money for those on the inside, by any means necessary.